 For taxis from all UK stations visit www.traintaxi.co.uk.

 Warwick's monumental castle is one of England's most iconic heritage sites.
 It was founded by William the Conqueror in 1068 and has continued to dominate the Warwickshire skyline for over 900 years.
 Over the centuries, Warwick Castle has been both a fortress and country house.
 As a Norman fortress, it played a crucial role in protecting the town as it developed into a prosperous settlement in the Middle Ages.
-After its defensive role diminished, the castle was saved from ruin and converted into a sumptuous country house in the 17th century - the project cost some £3 million in today's money, and created the fascinating hybrid visitors enjoy today.
+After its defensive role diminished, the castle was saved from ruin and converted into a sumptuous country house in the 17th century - the project cost some £3 million in today's money.
 Inside the castle, you'll find a superb collection of furniture, porcelain, sculptures and paintings dating from the 17th and 18th centuries.